-The Mines, Quarries, Works and Machinery Act Cap 44:02 regulates and governs health and safety and welfare of persons engaged in prospecting, mining and quarrying operations including any works which part of are and ancillary to mining and quarrying operations and to make provision with respect to the inspection and regulation of mines, quarries, works, and of machinery used in connection therewith.
+The Mines, Quarries, Works and Machinery Act Cap 44:02 regulates and governs health and safety and welfare of persons engaged in prospecting, mining and quarrying operations including any works which are part of and ancillary to mining and quarrying operations and to make provision with respect to the inspection and regulation of mines, quarries, works, and of machinery used in connection therewith.

-Is there a constitution which has an impact upon rights to prospect and mine?
-No.
+Is there a constitution which has an impact upon rights to prospect and mine

-Are there administrative appeals in the mining law?
-No.
+Are there administrative appeals in the mining law $\ensuremath{\mathsf{No}}$.

-Are there special rules applicable to taxation of exploration and mining companies?
+Are there special rules applicable to taxation of exploration and mining companies

-Yes, the Income Tax Act Cap 52;01 has a designated Schedule for mining (Schedule Twelve).
+Yes, the Income Tax Act Cap 52;01 has a designated Schedule, Schedule Twelve that deals with the taxation of companies involved in mining operations.